tldr-pages/tldr/pages/common/silicon.md

 `silicon  {{path/to/source_file}} --output {{path/to/output_image.png}} --language {{language_or_file_extension}}`

-- Generate an image from pipe:
+- Generate an image from stdin:

 `{{command}} | silicon --output {{path/to/output_image.png}}`